moklia/moklia.github.io/_posts/2022-08-21-Unexpected-heat.md

 ![WechatIMG260](https://user-images.githubusercontent.com/79727789/185803679-9e510d90-60eb-480f-b3f3-20e02137f5ca.jpg)

-I have to show these two pictures, full of veggies.
-Veggies in the picture are mainly from my garden, but with lots of them gifted to me by the other gardeners.
-In the meantime, I also share mine with the other gardeners when I can.
-I call that a win win exchange.
+I have to show these two baskets.
+Veggies in them are mainly from my garden plot, with also some of them gifted to me by the other gardeners.
+So I get to try the purple beans, which I love love them.
+Although the purple color disappear during the cooking, I can defentely tell the difference of the purples to the greenones from the texture fIn the meantime, I also share mine with the other gardeners when I can.